 Recreational harvest of striped bass follows a similar trend to the commercial harvest.
-Since 1984 when recreational harvest was lowest (2.4 million pounds; 264,004 fish), recreational harvest has increased reaching a peak by weight in 2013 at 65 million pounds, and by numbers of fish in 2010 at 5.4 million fish (Tables 16-18).
+Since 1984 when recreational harvest was lowest (2.4 million pounds; 264,004 fish), recreational harvest has increased reaching a peak by weight in 2013 at 65 million pounds, and by numbers of fish in 2010 at 5.4 million fish (Table 10).
 Between 2004 and 2014, recreational harvest remained at a steady level averaging 54.8 million pounds (4.6 million fish) per year.
 Following the implementation of the size and bag limit changes in the recreational fisheries in Addendum IV due to declining biomass, recreational harvest decreased to an average of 33.6 million pounds (2.8 million fish).
 In 2020, recreational harvest was estimated at 14.9 million pounds (1.7 million fish).

-A large proportion of recreational harvest comes from Chesapeake Bay (Tables 16-18).
+A large proportion of recreational harvest comes from Chesapeake Bay.
 From 2004-2014, 33% of recreational harvest in numbers of fish came from Chesapeake Bay.
 From 2015-2019, that percentage increased to 43% in numbers of fish, likely as a result of the strong 2011, 2014, and 2015 year classes moving through the fishery.
-The majority of recreational harvest in the ocean fishery comes from Massachusetts, New York, and New Jersey.
+The majority of recreational harvest in the ocean fishery comes from Massachusetts, New York, and New Jersey (ASMFC 2021).

-The vast majority of recreational striped bass catch is released alive either due to angler preference or regulation; roughly 90% annually since 1990 (Figure 12).
-Based on peer reviewed literature, a 9% release mortality rate is used to estimate the number of fish that die as a consequence of being caught and released.
+Since 1990, roughly 90% of all striped bass caught recreationally were released alive either due to cultural preferences (i.e., fishing with the intent to catch and release striped bass) or regulation (e.g., the fish is not of legal size, was caught out of season, or the angler already caught the bag limit) (Figure 9).
+Based on peer-reviewed literature, a 9% release mortality rate is used to estimate the number of fish that die as a consequence of being caught and released (Diodati and Richards 1996).
 Despite this low rate, the popularity of striped bass as a targeted recreational species means that recreational releases contribute a significant source of mortality to the stock each year.
-In 2020, recreational anglers caught and released an estimated 30.7 million fish, of which 2.76 million (9%) are assumed to have died; this represents 54% of total striped bass removals (commercial and recreational) in 2020 (Tables 12, 16).
+In 2020, recreational anglers caught and released an estimated 30.7 million fish, of which 2.76 million (9%) are assumed to have died; this represents 54% of total striped bass removals (total commercial and recreational) in 2020 (Tables 8-9).